"Homosexuality is a sin."

 We pretend that:

-Th "homosexuality is a sin" language is dehumanizing and dishonest.
-It stops conversations, burns bridges, and compromises Christians' ability to live out the gospel and make disciples.
+Claiming homosexuality as sin is dehumanizing and dishonest.
+It stops conversations, burns bridges, and compromises Christians' ability to live out the gospel and love our neighbors well.

 Homosexuality isn't some abstract political issue.
 People matter.
 Language matters.
-Sin matters, too, but that's true for all of us.
-We're not exactly closing our doors to the greedy, lusty, or self-righteous among us [can you imagine?].
-Why has the Church made homosexuality its deal-breaker?
+Sin matters, but that's true for each of us.
+We're not exactly closing our doors to the self-righteous among us (can you imagine?!), so why has the Church made homosexuality into its deal-breaking, flagship sin?
+That's not in the Bible anywhere.

-There are gay people within our churches and communities.
-They aren't projects to fix but our very sisters and brothers.
-The last thing Christians are called to do is drive hurting or seeking people away from Jesus with rhetoric, easy answers, and lack of grace.
+The gay and transgender men and women within our churches and communities aren't projects to fix but our sisters and brothers, members of one Body of Christ.
+The last thing that Christians are called to do is drive the seeking, hurting, and faithful away from Jesus with hard or careless rhetoric, easy answers, and lack of grace.